Ibrahim Ali Omar Shah: Death and tomb

 Ibrahim Ali Omar Shah married the princess of Ratu Sambas in Sambas on his visit, this time having a son named Radin Bima.
 He was wounded by a Sakai with a broken harpoon as he paused to relieve himself at Kampung Batu Buaya on his way back to Sarawak.
 He died soon after and was buried at Sematan, Sarawak in 1641.
-Following his suicide, the Sultan's remains was interred atop Bukit Santubong's slopes in accordance with the customs and tradition of the Sarawak Sultanate.
+Following his death, the Sultan's remains were interred atop Bukit Santubong's slopes in accordance with the customs and tradition of the Sarawak Sultanate.

 Following the Sultan's death, the four state ministers assumed control of the area.
 The titles bestowed upon Sarawak's nobilities after his passing have persisted to this day.
 Sarawak was ruled by the four native datu until the first White Rajahs came in 1842, according to tradition, following the death of Ibrahim Ali Omar Shah.
 Two princes of Ibrahim Ali Omar Shah, known by their titles Pengiran Mangku Negara and Radin Bima, respectively, were summoned by Sultan Muhyiddin to bestow them with titles and governing authority.
 Radin Bima assumed the title of Sultan Anum and was crowned Sultan of Sambas.

 After the death of Ibrahim Ali Omar Shah, the Sultan's wife and her four kids went back to Sukadana.
 Sultan Sukadana gave Raden Badaruddin the name Pengiran Mangkunegara (Mangku Negara), which he eventually changed to Penambahan (Sultan) Sukadana.
 Raden Badaruddin traveled to Brunei at that time in order to see Sultan Muhyiddin.
 It is hardly unexpected that the tale of Raden Sulaiman in Sambas has been recounted in such detail and in such length because the author of the Salasilah Raja-Raja Brunei is the Sultan of Sambas himself.
 Among these is the tale of Raden Sulaiman being named by Ratu Anum Kesukma Yudha as the second Vizier.

 The Sarawak State Government declared on 11 March 1993, that a tomb had been found in a woodland area close to the intersection of Jalan Damai and Santubong in Kuching.
 Sultan Ibrahim Ali Omar Shah was later identified to be buried at the mausoleum.
 Makam Sultan Tengah became one of the primary destination on the list of historical sites in Sarawak.
 Furthermore, this tomb is a valuable resource for political scientists and historians as it provides a comprehensive understanding of Sarawak's social and historical background at that era.

 The oldest tomb in the nation, is accessible to the public for free every day from 8 a.m. to 5 p.m., according to the Sarawak Museum Department.
 The position posted on Facebook, stating, "The department held a mutual cooperation to clean it to give comfort to visitors for the reopening of the meal."
 In August 2007, Sultan Hassanal Bolkiah paid a visit to the tomb at Santubong while he was in Sarawak.